dimsougm/dimsougm/README.md

 - 💬 Ask me about something I know
 - 📫 How to reach me: Whatsapp available as Dimas-Dimso-Oryza
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm not a fun person:')
+- ⚡ Fun fact: Dimso is abbrevation of DIMaS Oryza and I've been using it since primary school
 - NIM: 18/430238/PA/18751